P3Ambiental/docs/guides_and_standards/design.md

 # Completed Page Layouts

 * When you feel that the page you have been working on is finished, or if you are unsure about the design.
-Emails a screen shot directly to Jules.
+Email a screen shot directly to Jules.
 Jules@p3ambiental.es

+# Other

+* If you need anything to do with the design send a message to Jules directly.